Steven Deeks, MD

 Satish Pillai, PhD

-Satish Pillai, associate investigator at Blood Systems Research Institute and associate professor of laboratory medicine at UCSF, led research to demonstrate precisely how interferon attacks HIV at the molecular level in vivo.
+Satish Pillai, associate investigator at Vitalant and associate professor of laboratory medicine at UCSF, led research to demonstrate precisely how interferon attacks HIV at the molecular level in vivo.
 The discovery advanced efforts to enhance the body's defense mechanisms, especially its production of restriction factors that potently suppress HIV replication.
 This led to his team's recent discovery that interferon-mediated immune factors play an important role in determining the size of the latent HIV reservoir in HIV-infected individuals on antiretroviral therapy.
 Researchers have since been exploring how to manipulate interferon-mediated immunity to help flush the virus from latently infected cells.